 Four prominent agencies are Standard & Poor’s, Moody’s, A.M.
 Best and Fitch.
 Each of these organizations uses a different formula to determine how well an insurance company can meet its obligations to policyholders.
 Yet each rating agency has its own assessment process and system for reporting ratings.

 Be sure to take the time to familiarize yourself with the rating criteria and scoring models for each agency.

 Top Life Insurance Ratings from the Leading Independent Agencies

 |A++ “Superior”||AAA “Exceptionally Strong”||Aaa “Highest Quality”||AAA “Extremely Strong”|

 Ratings agencies consider a range of factors when determining a company’s financial strength and stability and issuing a grade – from a company’s profitability to their access to funds for paying claims based on successful investments: including loans, bonds and asset-backed securities.

-As life insurance ratings go down, there is a risk that the company may not be in business in years to come.
-In other words, a B-rated company may have a harder time meeting its ongoing financial obligations than an AAA rated company.
+If life insurance financial strength ratings are very low, there is a higher risk that the company may not be in business in years to come.
+In other words, a lower rated company may have a harder time meeting its ongoing financial obligations than a highly rated company.